F41zK4r1m/HackTheBox/cerberus.md

 SSSD also caches those users and credentials, so if the local system or the identity provider go offline, the user credentials are still available to services to verify.
 ```

-I serached for the file related to "sssd" & got many option, after performing some deeper analysis I found 1 directory among all these results, i.e. : "/var/lib/sss/db/" which contains the cached credentials.
+I searched for files related to 'sssd' and found several options, after performing some deeper analysis I found 1 directory among all these results, i.e. : "/var/lib/sss/db/" which contains the cached credentials.

 ![image](https://user-images.githubusercontent.com/87700008/227177805-0c1b36ac-e532-46cb-a7fb-615898f063ad.png)

-I checked the cached credentials with the strings command & found the sha512crypt hash in it, which looks like it belongs to Matthew.
+Using the strings command, I checked the cached credentials and found a sha512crypt hash that appeared to belong to Matthew.

 ![image](https://user-images.githubusercontent.com/87700008/227178326-2d74583f-6a39-489b-a030-29c3db034868.png)

-I used hashcat to crack the hash & fetch clear text password.
+I used hashcat to crack the hash and retrieve the plaintext password.

 ![image](https://user-images.githubusercontent.com/87700008/227181330-c5782ef0-b8ed-4c59-a729-69365dacb266.png)

 Now, I have the password for Matthew as well.
-At this point I uploaded a nmap binary I scanned for the top 10000 ports for the DC machine from inside the Linux machine
+Now that I had Matthew's password, I uploaded an Nmap binary and scanned the top 10,000 ports on the DC machine from within the Linux machine.

-After the completing of port scan I got port 5985 open, which is used for powershell remote logon.
+After the completion of port scan I got port 5985 open, which is used for powershell remote logon.

 ![image](https://user-images.githubusercontent.com/87700008/227236303-e33da113-486b-40f4-afd9-b83b085f79b1.png)